leon4rd/test/README.md

-## Writing with a broken pencil is pointless.
+## Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.